nordcraftengine/.github/profile/README.md

 # Welcome to Nordcraft

-Nordcraft is an open-source Web Development Engine that combines visual design tools, a front-end framework built on web standards, and full programming capabilities in a single platform.
+Nordcraft is a website builder combined with a powerful AI agent that gives you complete creative control to craft exceptional user experiences, and the speed of AI to generate the rest.

+## Who is Nordcraft for?

-**Nordcraft is for web designers who want to deliver great experiences to their users.**
+Nordcraft is for creative web designers and web developers who want to craft exceptional experiences on the web.

-If you’re using Nordcraft in a product team, you get to skip that traditional handover process from design to development.
-Using Nordcraft as a web designer, you can build web applications as you design the UI, while the engineers in your team can focus on building out the business logic and the back end.
+In Nordcraft, both developers and designers can collaborate.
+When building in Nordcraft, you get to skip the traditional handover process from design to development that often gets in the way of creativity and progress by working in one tool.

 ## Learn more about Nordcraft

-Check out [What is Nordcraft?](https://youtu.be/rbBwuc_M8Vc) on Youtube to get an overview of the Web Development Engine, who Nordcraft is for, and what you can build with Nordcraft.
+Check out the official [Nordcraft documentation](https://docs.nordcraft.com) or learn from [official video courses](https://nordcraft.com/learn) on nordcraft.com.

 ## Get help using Nordcraft from the community